 As a schoolkid in the United States, I distinctly remember learning precisely what all the symbolism of the U.S. flag meant – the stripes, the stars, and the colors.
-But for some reason, it didn’t occur to me until recently that there was probably similar meaning behind the design and the colors of the Italian flag.
+But for some reason, it didn’t occur to me until recently that there was probably a similar meaning behind the design and the colors of the Italian flag.
 So, like a schoolkid once again, I did my homework – and here’s my report.
 (Plus a shiny apple for the teacher, just cuz I’m that kind of teacher’s pet.)

 Italian Flag of Today

 The current Italian flag consists of three equal vertical bands of color – green, white, and red – with the green being the one on the hoist side.
 This kind of flag is known as a “tricolor” design, the same kind of design the French flag and Irish flag have.
-In Italian the flag is known as Il Tricolore (tree|koh|LOHR|eh) because of this, in much the same way that the American flag is commonly known as the “stars and stripes.”
+In Italian, the flag is known as Il Tricolore (tree|koh|LOHR|eh) because of this, in much the same way that the American flag is commonly known as the “stars and stripes.”
 The modern flag of Italy wasn’t made the country’s official flag until 1948, but the three colors in the flag have been in use since the late 1700s representing the various city-states and kingdoms that made up the country we know as Italy today.

 What do the colors on the Italian flag mean?

 Unfortunately, the answer to this question isn’t as simple as you’d want it to be.
 There are poetic meanings assigned to the colors of Italy’s flag, but they were only associated with the flag after the fact – the flag wasn’t given its colors with those meanings in mind.
-You’ll read that the colors represent hope (green), faith (white), and charity (red); or that the green is for the hills, the white is for the mountains, and the red for the bloody wars for independence.
+You’ll read that the colors represent hope (green), faith (white), and charity (red); or that the green is for the hills, the white is for the mountains and the red for the bloody wars for independence.
 Rather than poetry, however, it’s the historical merging of governments that we have to thank for the meanings behind the three colors of the Italy flag.

 As you’ll read below, the first tricolor flag used the colors green, white, and red in order to incorporate the flags and uniforms of regional governments.
 The flag of Milan, a white flag with a red cross on it, was the flag of the city’s patron saint (St. Ambrose).
 The red and white colors were combined with the green color of a regional military uniform in a flag to represent a republic in northern Italy, and the rest – as they say – is history.